creature/piccle/NOTES.md

 v0.3
 - Track hash changes, generate redirects and htaccess file
-- Collapsible events on the front page (maybe)
 - Better display of streams on photo show page

 v0.4